Skip to main content

 Trial - the final hearing when the judge decides who wins and who loses the case.

-10. Ceri and Rory both fill in a directions questionnaire and return it to the court by the date stated on the notice of proposed allocation.
+10. Ceri and Rory both fill in a directions questionnaire and return it to the court.
 They also send a copy to each other.

 11. A judge looks at the information in the directions questionnaires and decides how the case will progress from now on.

-Notice of allocation - this tells you which track your case has been allocated to, small claims, fast track or multi track.
+Notice of allocation - this tells you which track your case has been allocated to, small claims, fast, intermediate or multi track.

 Directions – instructions from the court for how a case will be dealt with.
 These must be complied with.